Hemp is one of the least understood gifts to humanity and the Earth.

 Not only is it one of the most nutritious super foods on the planet, it also has more than 10,000 other uses.

 I have been sharing the gift of hemp with thousands of people for more than a decade and have been asked some pretty wild questions.
-This page is the most common questions I am asked about this miracle plant, so grab a nice drink and lets get you caught up to speed on how hemp can help you!
+This page is the most common questions I am asked about this miracle plant, so grab a nice drink and lets get you caught up to speed on how hemp can help you AND the Planet too!

 What are Hemp Seeds?

-We choose PLANET HEMP as our choice of hemp seed food products for their quality and integrity.
+We choose 100% CANADIAN HEMP as our choice of hemp seed foods for our own brand: Sacred Superfood products for their quality and integrity, from our family to yours.

 Will I flunk a drug test if I consume Hemp food products?